Love Without Labels. Live Without Regrets.

 The story focuses on the friendship between Franky (Josh Wiggins) and Ballas (Darren Mann), two popular jocks at school and best friends since childhood who spend most of their time together in school and outside.
 Their playful banter is clear, whether it’s at swim team practice, grabbing slushies at the 7-11, or trying making out with their respective girlfriends down the hall from each other.
 All is fine and dandy, the typical teenage angst and sexual frustrations that run rampant, with a dash of homophobia and fag jokes, ironically directed not only at others but also at Franky and Ballas.
 Until the night of Franky’s 17th birthday.
 In their half-drunken, post-party stupor, both boys end up crashing in the Franky’s bed.
 Except something happens between the two in the middle of the night, resulting in Ballas getting up and leaving Franky’s room.
 Suddenly, everything is different.

-This story is powerful and digs deep to try and explain many things.
-How homophobia, or even the rumour of one’s different sexuality, can devastate and ruin lives overnight.
-Where do you draw the line between the friendship, bonding, or something more between two male friends – daring even to ask the question, why do we even need to draw a line.
+The story of “Giant Little Ones” is powerful and digs deep to try and explain many things: How homophobia, or even the rumour of one’s different sexuality, can devastate and ruin lives overnight.
+Where do you draw the line between the friendship, bonding, or something more between two male friends?
+Going so far and daring to even ask the question: why do we even need to draw a line?
 That feeling of isolation, of being alone, which is beautifully captured on screen through the many scenic moments of random quietness and focus on mere random objects.
 And by telling the story through Franky’s viewpoint, Berhman digs deep and created something that not only draws the viewers into the story but is relatable.
 As Berhman remarked in an interview, “There’s more openness and more acceptance than when I was a teenager, but a lot of high-school students I spoke to said the film totally nailed it.
 That was a surprise to me.”

 Again, Behrman excels not only with his script but how he pieced together a film that evokes powerful emotions for the viewer.
 He uses silence and quietness as tools, giving them equal weight to the dialogue and sometimes filming scenes rather than actors.
-This juxtaposition is vividly clear in the scene between when Frankie is accosted and beaten up in the locker room while Ballas swims laps; it’s haunting – yet breathtaking.
+This juxtaposition in “Giant Little Ones” is vividly clear during the intercut scenes of Frankie being accosted & beaten up in the locker room, while Ballas swims laps; it’s haunting – yet breathtaking.
 Cinematographically, the film is incredible and full of imagery and well laid out scenes.
 There are many dark scenes, literally dark with low lighting that make it difficult to see – such as the scene in the bedroom, which was done quite intentionally to keep that ambiguity.
 But the pops of light and colour stand out in contrast to the darker scenes.
 Weaving through the film is an electronic, dance-like soundtrack that underlays the film by its subtle yet constant presence.

 There’s very little that I did not enjoy about “Giant Little Ones”.
 Personally, I could’ve done without the subplot of Mouse’s sexual ambiguity/transitioning – but only because I feel that it makes the main storyline more complicated and goes slightly off-topic.
 I understand why Behrman included the character because it gives another viewpoint amid the LGBTQ umbrella.
 He is a blend of comic relief in a very heavy plot, but also provides another sexuality option for Franky to consider as he struggles through the entire situation.
 I just feel that the film would’ve been just as strong without that storyline.